konveyor/tackle-test-generator-cli/doc/installation.md

 1. Install Python 3.8

-2. Install JDK 8.
+2. Install JDK 8 or above.
 The JDK home directory has to be specified as a configuration option;
    see [tkltest-unit Configuration Options](unit/tkltest_unit_config_options.md) for details on configuration option.